 Iryna Drobovych is a civil society leader and advocate for gender equality and democracy.
 She is the Strategy Director of the Ukrainian Women's Congress, a nonprofit organization.
 In this role, she collaborates with national and international partners on research and advocacy related to gender and public policy.
 She advocates for women’s rights and leadership in the context of Russia’s war on Ukraine.
 Previously, she served as a Government Relations Advisor with the Open Ukraine Foundation and as an Executive Assistant to the Prime Minister.
 Iryna holds a BA in International Relations and an MA in International Strategies and Security.
 Her professional goals include expanding her expertise as a strategist on gender policy, and working within Ukraine’s national government to advance gender equality.
 Iryna sees the Humphrey Fellowship as an opportunity to enrich her knowledge in leadership, policy design, advocacy, and coalition building.

 Livia Elkova works with the Department of Social Affairs in Slovakia’s Central Office of Labor, Social Affairs and Family.
 She has expertise in social benefit systems, policy formulation, public financial management, social work and leadership.
 Livia holds a Doctorate in Andragogy (adult education), as well as PhD in social work from the St. Elizabeth University of Health and Social Work in Bratislava, and she has a Master of Business Administration degree.
-Livia is a co-founder of Zivena, an organization that supports Ukrainian refugee mothers and children.
+Livia is director of Zivena Kosice, an organization that supports Ukrainian refugee mothers and children.
 She is committed to ensuring that the decision-making processes involving children are fair and equitable.
 During her Humphrey fellowship year, Livia aims to learn about US approaches to addressing the rights and needs of refugee children.
 She also wants to deepen her skills related to social policy, evaluation, public finance management, and leadership.

 Maria Emilia Firpo Reggio is the Head of Department of Cooperation and Programs and Projects Management of the National Directorate of Gender Policies in Uruguay’s Ministry of the Interior.
 She is responsible for the promotion, design, coordination and management of international cooperation programs and inter-institutional projects related to prevention and intervention of the diverse manifestations of gender based violence and inequalities.
 She has also been involved in research and university extension projects aimed at the conditions of social inclusion of the migrant population that arrives in Uruguay in conditions of vulnerability.
 Maria Emilia has a degree in Social Anthropology from the University of the Republic of Uruguay.
 Through the Humphrey Fellowship, she aims to improve her communication, negotiation, and networking skills, which will enhance her leadership capacity.
 She is deeply committed to designing and managing development projects that are rooted in evidence-based public policies.